Yale-BIM/f21-assignments/assignment-1/README.md

 in a Python class, as in [this tutorial on a pytalker node](http://wiki.ros.org/ROSNodeTutorialPython#The_pytalker_node), given the increased complexity of this node in comparison previous examples.

-        - Transform the 3D pose of the moving object to the "camera_link" frame in Shutter.
+        - Transform the 3D pose of the moving object to the "camera_color_optical_frame" frame in Shutter.
-        For this, you will have to query the transformation between the "base_footprint" frame and the "camera_link" using the `lookup_transform` function from the tf2 API, e.g., as in the ROS tutorial on [writing a tf2 listener](http://wiki.ros.org/tf2/Tutorials/Writing%20a%20tf2%20listener%20%28Python%29).
+        For this, you will have to query the transformation between the "base_footprint" frame and the "camera_color_optical_frame" using the `lookup_transform` function from the tf2 API, e.g., as in the ROS tutorial on [writing a tf2 listener](http://wiki.ros.org/tf2/Tutorials/Writing%20a%20tf2%20listener%20%28Python%29).

             > You can use the [tf2_geometry_msgs](http://wiki.ros.org/tf2_geometry_msgs) API to transform the pose of the object as in [this post](https://answers.ros.org/question/222306/transform-a-pose-to-another-frame-with-tf2-in-python/).

-        - Broadcast a tf transform from the "camera_link" frame to a (new) "target" frame in tf.
+        - Broadcast a tf transform from the "camera_color_optical_frame" frame to a (new) "target" frame in tf.
         The target frame should have the same pose as the simulated object (as provided through the /target topic).